hollykaboaz/hollykaboaz/README.md

 - 👯 I am open to and would love to collaborate on Full-stack web projects with other developers.
 - 💡 Contributing to Open Source Projects is a current goal of mine.
 - 🎨 My new recent interest has been UI/UX Design for fun.
-- ⚡ I am ver creative.
-I love Songwriting and Poetry.. also I'm obssessed with the Sims Video Game!
+- ⚡ Outside of coding, I love songwriting and poetry.. also I'm obssessed with the Sims Video Game!
 <br>

 ---